neelsmith/VectorAlignments.jl/README.md

 # VectorAlignments.jl

-Compare vectors for shortest common supersequence, longest common subsequence, and alignments.
+Compare vectors with any kind of content for longest common subsequence, shortest common supersequence, and alignments.

 ## Overview